basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/csharp.md

         {
         	// don't worry, we'll use this string later const string contributors = "contributors";
-            var cluster = RiakCluster.FromConfig("riakConfig");
+            IRiakEndpoint cluster = RiakCluster.FromConfig("riakConfig"));
-            var client = cluster.CreateClient();
+            IRiakClient client = cluster.CreateClient();
         }
     }
 }
 ```

 This creates a new `RiakCluster` which is used to create a new `RiakClient`.
 A `RiakCluster` object handles all the details of tracking active nodes and also provides load balancing.
-The `RiakClient` is used to send commands to Riak.
+The `RiakClient` is used to send commands to Riak. *Note:* the `IRiakEndpoint` object implements `IDisposable` and should be correctly disposed when you're done communicating with Riak.

 Let's make sure the cluster is online.
 Add this to your `Main` method: